Functional Behaviour Assessment and BehaviourTeacher and behaviour specialist observing a pupil using a visual schedule in a primary classroom

 Tier 3 is where the individual FBA and BIP sit.
 By the time a student reaches Tier 3, the team has data from universal screening, Tier 1 and Tier 2 implementation, and monitoring over time.
 The FBA at Tier 3 is more thorough and the BIP more individualised than anything that occurs at earlier tiers.
 It is also embedded in the student's IEP if they have one.

-The PBIS framework developed by Sugai, Horner, and colleagues (1999) provides the school-wide structure within which FBA and BIP operate most effectively.
-Schools that implement PBIS with fidelity report fewer discipline referrals, fewer out-of-school suspensions, and better outcomes for students with disabilities.
-The FBA and BIP are the clinical precision instruments at the top of the PBIS pyramid, not replacements for the universal systems beneath them.
+The PBIS framework developed by Sugai, Horner and colleagues provides the school-wide structure within which FBA and BIP operate most effectively.
+The Center on PBIS describes PBIS as a tiered framework for behavioural, academic, social, emotional and mental-health support, and its evidence-base summary is a safer source for outcome claims than a broad unsourced promise.
+The FBA and BIP are the individualised supports at the top of that framework, not replacements for the universal systems beneath them.

 Students with ADHD frequently present with behaviours that serve an escape function, not because they dislike the task, but because executive function demands make task initiation and sustained attention effortful.
 A student who disrupts during independent work may be escaping cognitive load rather than the subject matter itself.
 The BIP in this case must address the cognitive demands of the task, not just the behaviour.